cybera/dev-interview/README.md

 1. You can ask questions about anything at any time.

 2. You can look up documentation or code snippets (or anything else) at any time from anywhere.
-We've included what we think will be the most helpful documentation above.
+We've included what we think will be the most necessary and helpful documentation below.

 3. There are no real "tricks" to this.
 We want to see how you go about figuring out something new.